squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 sqrl run --build
 ```

-See [Running the project](./run-project) for more information on exploring the project in Squirrels Studio.
+See [Running the project](./run-project) for more information on exploring the project in [Squirrels Studio].

 ### Compiling SQL queries